-Stage One – Frontline Resolution
+Stage One – Informal Resolution

-Stage Two – Complaint Investigation
+Stage Two – Formal Investigation

 If our investigation will take longer than twenty working days, we will tell you.

 Stage Three – Complaints Resolution Panel

-Stage Three will deal with a complaint that you feel has not been resolved at Stage Two of the complaint procedure, either because there is evidence which could not have reasonably been made available at Stage Two and/or because our policies and procedures were not followed by University of London staff in the handling of your original complaint.
+Stage Three is the review stage and looks at complaints that have not been resolved at Stage Two.
+Criteria for making a submission at Stage Three include that there is additional evidence which could not have reasonably been made available at Stage Two and/or because our policies and procedures were not followed in the handling of your original complaint.